StanfordVL/sail-blog-new-post/_posts/2022-03-28-play-to-grade.md

 {% figure %}
 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2022-03-28-play-to-grade/figure3_new.png" style="padding:0;"/>
 <figcaption>
-Figure 3: We build an MDP wrapper around the student program that allows the agent to interact with the program (while the original program might only allow human control, i.e., we override mouse / keyboard events.
+<b>Figure 4</b>: We build an MDP wrapper around the student program that allows the agent to interact with the program (while the original program might only allow human control, i.e., we override mouse / keyboard events.
 </figcaption>
 {% endfigure %}